schulterklopfer/IcyWallet/INSTALL.md

+# Note

+IcyWallet is still in active development.
+The installation information below is part of an ongoing development and documentation effort, and as of today there is nothing to install yet (since the wallet is still being developed).
+Feel free to keep an eye on http://icywallet.com for updates.

 # Install IcyWallet

 If you don't want to buy a pre-configured IcyWallet device, there are still three ways that you can get up and running: